andrewbolt9000/python_music_1/README.md

 # python_music_1

 This is a personal project in the **prototype stage**.
 This project is an opportinity for me to practice coding while creating a tool that is useful to me personally.
+The purpose of this tool is to save time by off loading musical computations to the machine and to easily display the results; rather than handwritng every permutation on endless sheets of graph paper.

 ## Getting started
 This project contains 2 separate projects (for now).